Below we have outlined some of the most critical features of Colorado foreclosure law.

-|Common type of foreclosure process||Nonjudicial: under power of sale in deed of trust.
-The foreclosing party must file proof of ownership and the homeowner’s default with a public trustee, who oversees the process.
-The mortgage holder must separately obtain a court order in a Rule 120 hearing authorizing the sale and give the public trustee a copy of the order before the sale date.|
+Most foreclosures in Colorado are nonjudicial under a power of sale in a deed of trust.
+The foreclosing party must file proof of debt ownership and the default with a public trustee, who oversees the process.

-|Redemption after sale||Available to some lienholders but not to homeowner|
+Redemption is available to some lienholders but not to the borrower.

 Deficiency judgments are allowed, but the borrower can raise a defense against the action if the foreclosing party bid less than the property's fair market value at the foreclosure sale.